All the records burned and I cannot tell my soldier’s story!

 Analyzing a Morning Report

 The Morning Report shown in this post is for I Company 504th Parachute Infantry Regiment (PIR) of the 82nd Infantry Division.
-What can we learn from this report?- Date of the report
+What can we learn from this report?

 - Location (but be careful with Airborne reports because their station is reported as being in England, but if you keep looking at the reports, you will end up at month’s end learning the company is really in Holland and has been there several days.)
 Always check other records to ensure your soldier’s company was where you think it was.